Debt Recovery and Debt Collection

-Advocate’s debt collection and debt recovery services are supplied completely free of charge to the creditor.
+Advocate’s debt recovery and debt collection services are supplied completely free of charge to the creditor.
 You will not be asked to pay any charges, commission or fees.
 The debtor pays our costs in accordance with late payment legislation.

 Many of the invoices we are instructed to recover payment of are paid immediately, over 50% are paid within 7 days and over 80% are paid within 14 days.
 You will receive 100% of the invoice sums you are owed whether it takes us 1 day or 14 days to recover payment.

-Advocate’s expert application of late payment legislation combined with our experience, persistence and professionalism produces an industry leading debt recovery success rate of 84%.
+Advocate’s expert application of late payment legislation combined with our experience, persistence and professionalism produces an industry leading debt collection success rate of 84%.

-Don’t just take our word for it, read our independently submitted reviews and hear what our clients say about our free commercial debt collection and debt recovery service and the results we achieve.
+Don’t just take our word for it, read our independently submitted reviews and hear what our clients say about our free commercial debt recovery and debt collection service and the results we achieve.

-How does free debt collection and debt recovery work?
+How does free debt recovery and debt collection work?